 While Product Development Managers do not often become VPs of Product Development, the job pays $151K per year on average.
 Product Development Managers moving up in their careers tend to step into positions as Product Development Directors or Senior Product Managers.
 The median paychecks in those roles are $39K higher and $44K higher, respectively.

-Product Marketing Manager Job Listings
+Product Development Manager Job Listings